UK Council for Psychotherapy

 Counselling on London, Psychotherapy in London, Camden, Kings Cross - difficult feelings, emotions, emotional growth, emotional development & mood swings

-Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings Most of us have innocently shared our feelings (or exaggerated, over-emphasised, accentuated things) with others and we can feel surprised when they backfire on us - this includes texting, emailing, social media, online chat, internet communication - using emojis ☺ which can sometimes simplify things (see also Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts).
-Living in the moment without awareness, reflection, some of us may be emotionally hijacked, over-share our feelings - spilling out at times and oversharing feelings may become our way of relating, blurting out our stream of consciousness (see also Overtalking, Addicted to Talking).
+Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings Most of us have innocently shared our feelings (or exaggerated, over-emphasised, accentuated things) with others and we can feel surprised when they backfire on us - this includes texting, emailing, social media, online chat, internet communication - using emojis ☺ which can sometimes simplify things (see also Over-Talking, Floodlighting, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts).
+Living in the moment without awareness, reflection, some of us may be emotionally hijacked, over-share our feelings - spilling out at times and oversharing feelings may become our way of relating, blurting out our stream of consciousness (see also Overtalking, Floodlighting, Addicted to Talking).
 Fear of missing out (FOMO) can be one reason we brainstorm others.
-When we share all our feelings, vulnerability quickly to another, this can be like shining a floodlights in someone's face - floodlighting them.
-We may believe that being true to ourselves means we have to share all our feelings, experiences, every moment.
+When we share all our feelings, vulnerability quickly to another, this can be like shining a floodlight in someone's face - floodlighting them.
+In the need to be transparent, we may believe that being true to ourselves means we have to share all our feelings, experiences, every moment, always be 100% transparent.
 (Some of us may need stimulus, overstimulate ourselves, overshare our feelings, which may be related to our nervous energy or certain considerations, e.g. ADD/ADHD, having an over-active thyroid.)
 We can share our feelings for very different reasons (sometimes just too much at times).
 We may feel empty on the inside or seek social approval, validation, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance, trust.
 We may want to justify ourself, over-explaining ourself, especially if we feel wronged, judged, to get someone to make us feel better with an intention to control, by pulling or dumping on others, our uncomfortable, unwanted feelings - for example trying to control them to make us feel better by letting others know what we are feeling (e.g. stressed) and want them to do something about it.
 (They in turn may become defensive, withdraw, get irritated, become angry or judgemental or struggle to tolerate our uncomfortable feelings - see also Drama Triangle of Victim, Rescuer, Persecutor.)
 Taking responsibility for our feelings, it can help to say something like "You can't be responsible for my feelings, but this is what it made me feel".
-In our relationship we may want to be truthful and emotionally honest, believing that by having to say everything we are authentic, we may be in the habit of sharing all our uncontained feelings, holding nothing back, struggling to filter them, contain them (see also Impact Of What We Say, The Words We Use).Yet sometimes speaking all our truth, in every moment can destroy relationships.
+In our relationship we may want to be truthful and emotionally honest, believing that by having to say everything we are authentic, we may be in the habit of sharing all our uncontained feelings, holding nothing back, struggling to filter them, contain them (see also Impact Of Language, What We Say, The Words We Use).Yet sometimes speaking all our truth, in every moment can destroy relationships.
 A tactful approach and adapting to situations may be missing.
-Self-control, emotional resilience, managing our internal dialogue may be an issue for some, distinguishing between what's private, what's secret, for others.
+Self-control, emotional resilience, managing our internal dialogue may be an issue for some, so we no longer give our power away, distinguishing between what's private, what's secret, for others.
 Self-trust may be in short supply.
 Sensitive at times, we may wear our heart on our sleeve yet acknowledging that we all have private lives, don't have to share all our feelings or always be tearful when we don't need to be (see also Boundary Setting Counselling - Loose, Porous Or Uncontained Boundaries).
 The intention we have when we share our feelings can shape the outcome.
 (See also What We, Others Observe - Giving, Receiving Feedback To & From Others, Our Partner)

 Remember not only to say the right thing in the right place, but far more difficult still,